c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

     }

-Now that we know how to turn on (and turn off) a pixel, what we need to do is drawn the letters diagonally.
-If we look at the graphic We see that it has an inclination of:
+Now that we know how to turn on (and turn off) a pixel, what we need to do is draw the letters diagonally.
+If we look at the graphic we see that it has an slope of:

 -  vertical: of 1 x 1. straight: ``Y = -X``.
 Slope of -1
 -  horizontal: of 2 x 1. straight: ``Y = X/2``.
 Slope of 0.5